-On 14th February, 2022, BBVA announced the agreement with the company Neon Payments Limited, a company incorporated and domiciled in the United Kingdom (Neon Payments) for the subscription of 492,692 preference shares, representing approximately 21.7 per cent of its share capital, through a share capital increase and in consideration of approximately USD 300 million (equal to approximately €263 million, using the applicable 1.14 EUR/USD exchange rate as of 11th February, 2022).
+On 14th February, 2022, BBVA announced the agreement with the company Neon Payments Limited, a company incorporated and domiciled in the United Kingdom (Neon Payments) for the subscription of 492,692 preference shares, representing approximately 21.7 per cent of its share capital, through a share capital increase and in consideration of USD 300 million (equal to €263 million, using the applicable 1.14 EUR/USD exchange rate as of 11th February, 2022).

-Neon Payments is the owner of 100 per cent of the shares of the Brazilian company Neon Pagamentos S.A.
+Neon Payments is the owner of 100 per cent. of the shares of the Brazilian company Neon Pagamentos S.A.

-As of 14th February, 2022, BBVA was already the indirect owner of approximately 10.2 per cent of the share capital of Neon Payments (through Propel Venture Partners Global, S.L. and Propel Venture Partners Brazil, S.L., with BBVA owning more than 99 per cent of the share capital of these two companies).
-Consequently, following the completion of the above Neon share subscription, BBVA holds, direct and indirectly, approximately 29.7 per cent (equal to approximately 25.6 per cent of the share capital on a fully diluted basis) of the share capital of Neon Payments.
+As of 14th February, 2022, BBVA was already the indirect owner of approximately 10.2 per cent. of the share capital of Neon Payments through companies in which BBVA owns more than 99 per cent. of the share capital.
+As of 31st December 2022, BBVA held, directly and indirectly, approximately 29.2 per cent. of the share capital of Neon Payments.
+Despite owning more than 20 per cent. of the share capital of Neon Payments, BBVA's ability to influence Neon Payments financial and operating decisions and policies is very limited, so the investment is recognised under the heading "Non-trading financial assets mandatorily at fair value through profit or loss".

-Voluntary takeover bid for the entire share capital of Türkiye Garanti Bankası A.Ş.
+Voluntary takeover offer for the entire share capital of Türkiye Garanti Bankası A.Ş.
 (Garanti BBVA)